-The same objective is used to collect the radiation scattered by the optically trapped particles.
-The elastic component of the scattering is cut out by the edge filter, which transmits only the Raman component to the spectrometer.
 The latter is a Triax 190 (Horiba) equipped with a 1200 lines/mm grating giving a spectral resolution of 8 cm-1, and coupled to a silicon Peltier-cooled CCD camera.
 On the way to the spectrometer, a beam splitter redirects part of the light from the white light lamp to a second CMOS camera used for particle visualization and seizing.
 For each particle, a Raman spectrum is acquired and a reference spectrum (without any trapped particle) is subtracted in order to remove the signal from the glass slide and the medium (water, immersion oil).
 In order to retrieve the particle's size, an image is acquired after ensuring optimal focusing conditions.
 Alternatively, when we record a movie of the trapping process, we retrieve the size information from the frames in which the particle is best focused.
-The optical images are calibrated with a 10 μ m step ruler.
-Particles with diameter d larger than the diffraction limit ($d \gtrsim 500$ nm for visible light using a NA = 1.3 objective)

-can be measured.
+The optical images are calibrated with a 10 $\mu$ m step ruler.
+Particles with diameter d larger than the diffraction limit ( $d \ge 500$ nm for visible light using a NA = 1.3 objective) can be measured.
 Particles smaller than ~ 500 nm provide the same diffraction-limited image, making impossible to retrieve the real particle size and/or to determine if one or more particles are actually trapped.
+In order to ensure single particle analysis, i.e. that no further particles enter the trap during the Raman acquisition, the particle is first identified and trapped on the optical microscope.
+After that, the spectroscopic acquisition is started.
+Multiple signal acquisitions on the same particle, besides improving the signal-to-noise ratio, allows us to assess the presence of anomalous intensity increases or decreases due to unintended trapping of other particles (e.g. objects floating in the laser region during Raman signal acquisition), or to an escape of the particle from the focal region due to trapping instabilities.
 When dealing with sub-diffraction particles, some information on the particles effective volume can be still retrieved, based on the fact that the Raman intensity is expected to scale as the particle volume.
-In this case a calibration curve of the Raman signal vs particle radius on model particles is needed.
-46
+In this case a calibration curve of the Raman signal vs particle radius on model particles would be needed.